In case you missed it, Robinhood’s crypto division was fined $30 million for “significant failures” in areas of BSA/AML and cybersecurity regulations.

 The first of many crackdowns on Neobank and FinTech compliance failures

 As CNBC pointed out, the $30 million penalty is NYDFS’s first crypto-sector enforcement.
-Yet, it is part of a fast-growing trend among regulators of Neobanks.
+Yet, it is part of a fast-growing trend among regulators of Neobanks and FinTechs.
 For example, in April of this year, the UK’s Financial Conduct Authority (FCA) issued a multi-firm review of Neobanks, calling on them to bolster their financial crime systems in light of changing business models and rising customer numbers.
 The FCA opened its publication of the review by stating the following: “Ensuring the firms we regulate are effective in preventing financial crime, such as money laundering and sanctions evasion, remains a key priority.
 This includes testing the financial crime controls of new business models as they enter the UK financial industry.”

-As for Robinhood, Money Laundering Watch underscored the case as a reminder to Neobanks that BSA/AML compliance must be a priority and is not the place to cut corners, noting that “adequate transaction monitoring — and related follow-up — is critical to avoiding regulatory ire.”
+As for Robinhood, Money Laundering Watch underscored the case as a reminder to Neobanks and FinTechs that BSA/AML compliance must be a priority and is not the place to cut corners, noting that “adequate transaction monitoring — and related follow-up — is critical to avoiding regulatory ire.”

 What’s at stake with compliance failures